Citation Failure: Definition, Analysis and Efficient Mitigation: How Can Attention Values be Used to Efficiently Mitigate LLM Citation Failure?

-\paragraph{Attention-based methods improve over retrieval-based methods.} In contrast to the results on \benchmarkname{}, citations from attention-based methods result in higher attributability scores than citations from retrieval-based methods.
+\paragraph{Attention-based and retrieval-based citation can mitigate citation failure} Attention-based and retrieval-based methods achieve higher average scores than generation-based citation (\gen{}) for the Llama models and Qwen3-1.7B on \benchmarkname{} (\drag{} improves over \gen{} by at least 6 points), and for all models on the transfer datasets (\qr{} improves over \gen{} by at least 5 points).
+This agrees with \citet{ramu-etal-2024-enhancing} and \citet{sancheti-etal-2024-post}, who found that retrieval-based methods can improve over LLMs in post-hoc citation, but did not investigate attention-based methods.
+In contrast, for Qwen3-8B and Qwen3-32B, \gen{} is stronger, as the average \reckf{} scores are more than 10 points above the average scores from \gen{} on the other models, and consistently higher than the scores from the other isolated citation methods.

+\paragraph{Retrieval improves over citation on \benchmarkname{}, attention-based methods are better on transfer datasets} On \benchmarkname{}, the average \reckf{} for \drag{} is mostly higher than for attention-based methods.
+We attribute this to the fact that only the retrieval-based citation methods have access to the question, which is helpful in finding evidence with \implicit{} statement-evidence relation.
+This is visible in the ROUGE scores in Table~\ref{tab:rouge_scores}: There is consistent lexical overlap between the question and evidence for all datasets, while this is not the case for the response and the evidence.
+On the other hand, \qr{} and \at{} exhibit the highest scores on the transfer datasets.
 This suggests that the more long-form responses required for \qasper{} and \govreport{} enable the attention methods to use the LLM-internal information more effectively, giving them an advantage over retrieval-based methods that do not have access to this information.
-As in §\ref{sec:attention/citecontrol}, the performance of \at{} and \qr{} is roughly similar, while \icr{} lags behind in several cases (e.g. Qwen3-8B on both transfer datasets).

-\paragraph{Individual attention-based methods can improve over method combination.} For Llama-3.1-8B, Qwen3-1.7B and Qwen3-8B, average attributability is higher for \at{} and \qr{} than for their combination with generation-based and retrieval-based citation (\comba{}, \comb{}).
-This suggests that while the attention head weights $\theta$ transfer well, the score combination weights $w, b$ do not transfer well in these cases.
-Only for Llama-3.2-1B, combining all citation methods results in best average attributability.

-\paragraph{The train task has a small effect on attention-based methods, but a larger effect on \bmr{}.} The standard deviations of in Fig.~\ref{fig:attention_results}(C) show that the fluctuations in attributability are small for \at{} and \qr{}, suggesting that the train data has a small effect on transfer performance for these methods.
-This reflects the findings from \citet{cohenwang2025learningattributeattention} and \citet{zhang2025queryfocusedretrievalheadsimprove}, who found similar results in contributive attribution and retrieval, respectively.
-In contrast, the data used for obtaining the token statistics for \bmr{} has a stronger effect on its performance, visible in the high standard deviation on \qasper{}.
+\paragraph{Attention-based methods work better for Llama models than for Qwen models} We observe higher \reckf{} and attributability scores for attention-based methods on Llama models than on Qwen models.
+This indicates that attention-based citation is sensitive to model architecture and / or pretraining regime.